geokongo/jquery-autocomplete/README.md

 });
 ```

-This would ensure that type ahead doesn't work event if there are identical matches.
+This would ensure that type ahead doesn't work even if there are identical matches.

 ### <a name="ajaxurl"> Specify a Suggestions Array Url </a> ###

 You are not limited to providing an array as a data source for the autosuggest plugin, as this may not be secure or convenient in some instances.
 A number of amazing options are available to you.

-You can provide an url to used to fetch the array to be used for matching the suggestions.
-This url would be loaded using ajax and should return a valid JSON string in order to be parsed for options by javascript.
+You can provide a url to be used to fetch the array to be used for matching the suggestions.
+This url would be loaded using ajax and should return a valid JSON object in order to be parsed for options by javascript.
 Here is how you provide the url as a parameter:

 ```javascript
 $("states").autosuggest({